Le-Anh-Duy/Bus-routing-application/README.md

 ### 4. Research about `shapely` library in python.
 #### 4.1.
 Overview

 `shapely` is a python library for working with geometric objects in two-dimensional space.
-It is open-source and BSD-licensed

-It is usally used to create, maniplulate, and analize geometric objects like points, lines, polygons.... `shaply` provide user-friendly interface for geometric data.
+It is usally used to create, maniplulate, and analize geometric objects like points, lines, polygons....
+Also, `shaply` provide us a user-friendly interface for geometric data.
 Therefore, it is ideal to choose `shapely` for tasks involving spatial data analysis, like:
 - Finding areas and perimeters.
 - Checking for geometric relationships, (intersection, containment,...).
 - Performing spatial operation, (buffering, offset, ...).